 - Additionally, if a customer only has Xfinity Video, or Xfinity Video and Xfinity Voice service, their service will remain unaffected during this time.

 - Xfinity WiFi hotspots across the country will be available to anyone who needs them for free – including non-Xfinity Internet subscribers.
 This will continue through the end of the year.
 Map of Xfinity WiFi hotspots

-- We are pausing our data plans for 60 days from March 13, 2020 giving all customers Unlimited data for no additional charge
+- Pausing data plans until June 30, 2020 giving all customers Unlimited data for no additional charge

 - Comcast's Internet Essentials Free to New Customers, extending the offer of 60 days of complimentary service for new customers that sign up by December 31st.
 Internet Essentials is normally available to all qualified low-income households for $9.95/month.
 In addition to the 60 days of complimentary service, Comcast is also temporarily offering amnesty to low-income households who would otherwise qualify for Internet Essentials but have a past due balance that is less than a year old.
 Comcast will offer amnesty for that debt for the purpose of connecting to Internet Essentials, so long as the customer meets all the other eligibility criteria.
 For more information, visit www.internetessentials.com.